Non-simple systoles on random hyperbolic surfaces for large genus: Preliminaries

 \subsection{Figure-eight closed geodesics}

 Let $X$ be a hyperbolic surface.
 We say a closed geodesic in $X$ is a \emph{figure-eight closed geodesic} if it has exactly one self-intersection point.
-Given a figure-eight closed geodesic $\alpha$, it is filling in a pair of pants $P(x,y,z)$ with three geodesic boundary of lengths $x,y,z$ as shown in Figure \ref{fig:figure-8}.
-The length $L(x,y,z)$ of the figure-eight closed geodesic $\alpha$ is given by (see e.g. \cite[Equation (4.2.3)]{Buser10}):
+Given a figure-eight closed geodesic $\alpha$, it is filling in a pair of pants $P(\gamma_1,\gamma_2,\gamma_3)$ with three geodesic boundaries as shown in Figure \ref{fig:figure-8}.
+The length $\ell(\alpha)$ of the figure-eight closed geodesic $\alpha$ is given by (see e.g. \cite[Equation (4.2.3)]{Buser10}):

-It is clear that $L(x,y,z)\geq 2\arccosh 3$.
+It is clear that $\ell(\alpha)\geq 2\arccosh 3$.

-\begin{rem*} In a pair of pants $P(x,y,z)$, there are exactly three different figure-eight closed geodesics of lengths $L(x,y,z)$, $L(z,x,y)$ and $L(y,z,x)$.
-Here $L(x,y,z)$ is the length of the figure-eight closed geodesic winding around $x$ and $y$ as shown in Figure \ref{fig:figure-8}. \end{rem*}
+\begin{rem*} In a pair of pants $P(\gamma_1,\gamma_2,\gamma_3)$, there are exactly three different figure-eight closed geodesics.
+Here $\alpha$ is the figure-eight closed geodesic winding around $\gamma_1$ and $\gamma_2$ as shown in Figure \ref{fig:figure-8}. \end{rem*}

-It is known (see e.g. \cite[Lemma 5.2]{Tor23} or \cite[Section 5.2]{Buser10}) that the length of the shortest figure-eight closed geodesic in any $X\in \sM_g$ is bounded. \begin{lemma} There exists a universal constant $c>0$ independent of $g$ such that for any $X\in\M_g$, the shortest figure-eight closed geodesic in $X$ has length $\leq c\log g$. \end{lemma} \bp[Outline of the proof of Lemma \ref{thm f-8 <clogg}] Let $\gamma\subset X$ be a systolic curve.
+It is known (see e.g. \cite[Lemma 5.2]{Tor23}, or \cite[Section 5.2]{Buser10} ) that the length of the shortest figure-eight closed geodesic in any $X\in \sM_g$ is bounded. \begin{lemma} There exists a universal constant $c>0$ independent of $g$ such that for any $X\in\M_g$, the shortest figure-eight closed geodesic in $X$ has length $\leq c\log g$. \end{lemma} \bp[Outline of the proof of Lemma \ref{thm f-8 <clogg}] Let $\gamma\subset X$ be a systolic curve.
 It is known that $\ell_\gamma(X)\prec \log g$.
-Next consider the maximal collar around $\gamma$ and then one may get a pair of pants such that its boundary contains $\gamma$ and each of the three boundary geodesics has length $\prec \log g$.
-Then the conclusion follows by \eqref{eq figure-8 length}.
+Next, consider the maximal collar around $\gamma$ and then one may get a pair of pants such that its boundary contains $\gamma$ and each of the three boundary geodesics has length $\prec \log g$.
+Then the conclusion follows from \eqref{eq figure-8 length}.
 One may see \cite{Tor23, Buser10} for more details. \ep

-\begin{rem*} From \cite[Theorem 4]{NWX23} we know that the growth rate $\log g$ in the upper bound in Lemma \ref{thm f-8 <clogg} holds for generic hyperbolic surfaces in $\sM_g$ as $g\to \infty$.
+\begin{rem*} From \cite[Theorem 4]{NWX23}, we know that the growth rate $\log g$ in the upper bound in Lemma \ref{thm f-8 <clogg} holds for generic hyperbolic surfaces in $\sM_g$ as $g\to \infty$.
 In this paper, we study its precise asymptotic behavior. \end{rem*}

 Recall that the \emph{non-simple systole} $\nsys(X)$ of $X\in \sM_g$ is defined as

 We focus on figure-eight closed geodesics because the non-simple systole of a hyperbolic surface is always achieved by a figure-eight closed geodesic (see e.g. \cite[Theorem 4.2.4]{Buser10}).
 That is,